mauricelambert/UrlIPv6ZoneIdSecurity/README.md

 1. XSS (steal user or administrator sessions)
 2. Log injection (hide malicious events, RCE with PHP or templating system, ...)
-3. Code injection (execute malicious code, in my demonstration it's a system command but similar vulnerabilities can exploit any other syntax: PHP, SQL, Javascript, Python, ...)
+3. Code injection (execute malicious code, in my demonstration it's a system command but similar vulnerabilities can use any other syntax: PHP, SQL, Javascript, Python, ...)

 ## Conclusion

  - **Don't trust any field including valid and parsed host or IP**
- - If you are a developper speak about this problems with your colleagues
+ - If you are a developper speak about these problems with your colleagues
  - If you are `DevSecOps` consider the *host* as an user input (even if you use a secure parser)